launchbynttdata/tf-aws-module_primitive-efs_mount_target/tests/README.md

 - **GetMountTargetsByFileSystem**: Retrieves all mount targets for an EFS file system via AWS API (faster than terraform output)
 - **GetAWSConfig**: Creates AWS SDK configuration with proper region
-- **GetRegionFromTerraform**: Extracts AWS region from Terraform outputs or variables
+- **GetRegion**: Safely extracts the AWS region from Terraform vars with validation

 ## Running Tests